Adopted by AER Executive Board 24 January 2018.

 Implementing mission and core objectives

-The present Member relations strategy is part of a fourfold global strategy of the Assembly of European Regions which aims at setting the stage to ensure that the mission and objectives of AER are implemented effectively.
+The present Member relations strategy is part of the global strategy of the Assembly of European Regions which aims at setting the stage to ensure that the mission and objectives of AER are implemented effectively.

-- To be the voice of the regions of Europe
+AER’s mission is to be the voice of the regions of Europe.

 Objectives of this strategy